 The other absolute essential thing to do is masking tape the area you want to cut to prevent chipping the worktop when you come to cut it.

-MARKING WHERE YOU WANT YOUR SINK
+MARKING WHERE YOU WANT TO FIT A KITCHEN SINK

 So after measuring and marking my centre point on my window and matching it with the centre of my sink, it was time to evenly position it to leave me with the same gap and the front and back.